NivL1/recipe-api/README.md

 # Recipe Api
 This is a backend application built with Django and Python that serves as an API for managing recipes.
 The application is still in progress and follows the Test-Driven Development (TDD) methodology.
-It supports managing users, adding recipes, and assigning tags.
-Future updates will include support for managing ingredients and images.
+It supports managing users, adding recipes, and assigning tags and ingredients.
+Future updates will include support for managing recipe images.

 The application utilizes PostgreSQL as its database and is containerized using Docker.